jamespatrickmanning/emolt/README.md

 There are also a set of other less-used routines to, for example:
--emolt_pd_dmr_consolidated.py to process Maine DMR ventless -plt_dmr_sites to plot them
+-emolt_pd_dmr_consolidated.py to process Maine DMR ventless -emolt_pd_cfrf.py to process CFRF
+-plt_dmr_sites to plot them

 Note: There is another repository to process data coming from Nicks instruments deployed, for example, in Cape Cod Bay in Summer of 2020.
 See "LFoM" repository which stands for Lobster Foundation of Massachusetts.
+There is also a separate FSRS repository.